DavidSRoy/sociable/documentation/design.md

 ## Software Design

-For iOS App, we are using Xcode as the paltform to work on.
-We use figma to design different screems of the app and code them into Xcode.
+For iOS App, we are using 'Xcode' as the paltform to work on for UI.
+We use 'figma' to design different screems of the app and code them into Xcode.

 ## Coding Guideline